Accounting Clubs in Schools

 The benefits of becoming an Accounting Club Educator

-Being an ACE is a way of using your experience and skills in a way that has a positive impact on young people and the local community.
+Being an ACE lets you use your experience and skills to make a real difference to young people and your local community.

-You will improve your teaching practice by applying it in new contexts and using different resources and materials.
+You’ll develop your teaching practice by working in new contexts with different resources and materials.

-Being an ACE will deepen your understanding of the relationship between accounting, financial literacy, personal finance and well-being.
+You’ll deepen your understanding of how accounting, financial literacy, personal finance, and well-being connect.

 The responsibilities of an Accounting Club Educator

-ACEs deliver the programme in schools in a series of weekly 90-minute workshops over 10 weeks within a single term.
-This requires a commitment to be in a school for approximately two hours per week.
-Some flexibility may be required for school activities such as career days and external trips, and there will be a half-term break.
+ACEs deliver the programme in weekly 90-minute workshops over 10 weeks within a single term.
+This means committing to roughly two hours per week at a school.
+You’ll need some flexibility for career days, external trips, and half-term breaks.

 Finding the time

-Understandably, you may not have the capacity to do this in your spare time.
+You might not have the capacity for this in your spare time.
+That’s understandable.

-School teachers may be able to negotiate time to do this as part of their normal contractual duties.
-University staff, similarly, can ask their line managers for community or school outreach hours.
+School teachers can often negotiate this as part of their normal duties.
+University staff can similarly ask line managers for community or school outreach hours.

-If your organisation is unable to allocate contracted hours, perhaps suggest the benefits of Employer-supported volunteering (ESV).
+If your organisation can’t allocate contracted hours, perhaps suggest the benefits of Employer-supported volunteering (ESV).

 Cost of training and accreditation — £145

-The training fee is £145.
+The training fee is £245.
 This includes one “Colour Accounting” pack, online training, and supporting materials.
-Fees are paid to Accounting Cafe on registration and are non-refundable.
+Fees are non-refundable.

-University staff may be able to recover the cost from their departmental staff development, community outreach or marketing budgets.
+University staff may recover costs from departmental staff development, community outreach, or marketing budgets.

-Similarly, school teachers may be able to access enrichment and staff development budgets.
+School teachers may access enrichment and staff development budgets.

-Each participant in Accounting Club requires their own “Colour Accounting” pack.
-The cost of each pack is £20 plus postage, packing and VAT.
-Most schools are able to reclaim the VAT.
+Each participant requires a “Colour Accounting” pack.
+The cost of each pack is £25 plus postage, packing and VAT.
+Most schools can reclaim the VAT.

 Schools order packs directly from Wealthvox.
 These are only supplied to schools associated with an accredited trainer.